Applicant tracking software (ATS) saves your HR team lots of time sorting candidates and moving them through the hiring and onboarding process.

 Greenhouse has both recruiting and onboarding solutions for businesses to move through the hiring process smoothly.
 Its job-posting and candidate-sourcing tools help automate your pipeline, and reports ensure hiring and onboarding efficiency.

-Compared to others, this software is highly customizable for your hiring team, has plenty of integrations with your favorite tools, and is easy to get the hang of within a few minutes.
+Compared to others, this software is highly customizable, has plenty of integrations with your favorite tools, and does not have much of a learning curve.
 One of its best features—interview scorecards—allows interviewers to gain objective feedback on a candidate’s interview.

 Still, Greenhouse doesn’t appear on the list of our top picks of the best applicant tracking software.
 BambooHR and JazzHR are our picks for most businesses because of their varied features and ease of use.
 Greenhouse displays these characteristics, too.
 But a few flaws, like an option-heavy interface and a need for more collaborative features, prevent it from being worthy of our list of favorites.